View and manage resources in the web UI

 Ctrl+K keyboard shortcut and choose a namespace from the dropdown.

-COMMERCIAL FEATURE: In the packaged Sensu Go distribution, the namespace switcher will list only the namespaces to which the current user has access.
-For more information, read Get started with commercial features.
+NOTE: The namespace switcher will list only the namespaces to which the current user has access.

-Click the triple-bar icon at the top of the left-navigation menu to expand the menu and display page labels:
+Click the ☰ icon at the top of the left-navigation menu to expand the menu and display page labels:

 The Events page opens by default when you navigate to a namespace, with an automatic filter to show only events with a non-passing status (i.e.

-The top row of the events list includes several other options for filtering and sorting events:
+The menu bar at the top of the events list includes several other options for filtering and sorting events:

-Click an event name to view details like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and associated entity, as well as a timeline that displays the event’s last 20 statuses at a glance:
+Click an event name to view details like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and entity summary, as well as a timeline that displays the event’s last 20 statuses at a glance:

 The Entities page provides real-time inventory information for the namespace’s endpoints under Sensu management.
 The top row of the entities list includes options for filtering and sorting entities on the page: